Final Recommendation Statement

 Patient Population Under Consideration

-This recommendation statement applies to asymptomatic adults who do not recognize or report respiratory symptoms.
-It does not apply to at-risk persons who present to clinicians with symptoms such as chronic cough, sputum production, difficulty breathing, or wheezing.
+This recommendation applies to asymptomatic adults who do not recognize or report respiratory symptoms.
+It does not apply to persons who present to clinicians with symptoms such as chronic cough, sputum production, difficulty breathing, or wheezing.
 The evidence review did not include populations at very high risk for COPD such as persons with α-1 antitrypsin deficiency (an inherited disorder that increases risk for COPD) or workers with known occupational exposures.

 Currently, there is no cure for COPD.
 Prevention of exposure to cigarette smoke and other toxic fumes is the best way to prevent COPD.
 Interventions to prevent the initiation of tobacco use are an effective way to prevent exposure to cigarette smoke.
-Current smokers (regardless of whether COPD is diagnosed) should receive smoking cessation counseling and be offered behavioral and pharmacological therapies to stop smoking.
+Current smokers (regardless of whether COPD is diagnosed) should receive smoking cessation counseling and be offered behavioral and pharmacologic therapies to stop smoking.12

-The USPSTF recommends that clinicians ask all adults, including pregnant women, about tobacco use, advise them to stop using tobacco, and provide interventions for cessation for those who use tobacco products.
-The USPSTF also recommends that clinicians provide interventions, including education or brief counseling, to prevent initiation of tobacco use in school-aged children and adolescents.
-These recommendations and their supporting evidence are available on the USPSTF website (www.uspreventiveservicestaskforce.org).
+The USPSTF recommends that clinicians ask all adults, including pregnant persons, about tobacco use, advise them to stop using tobacco, and provide interventions for cessation for those who use tobacco.14 The USPSTF also recommends that clinicians provide interventions, including education or brief counseling, to prevent initiation of tobacco use among school-aged children and adolescents.15

 Scope of Review